Configure disaster recovery for high availability

-- Registering and deploying the NetScaler MAS disaster recovery node
+Deploy and register the Citrix ADM disaster recovery node

-- Enabling and disabling disaster recovery settings from the user interface
+Enable and disable disaster recovery settings from the user interface

-To set up disaster recovery settings, ensure that NetScaler MAS is deployed in high availability mode.
-For information on deploying the NetScaler MAS in high availability, see High availability deployment
+To set up the disaster recovery settings, ensure that Citrix ADM is deployed in high availability mode.
+For information on deploying the Citrix ADM in high availability, see High availability deployment

-- NetScaler MAS deployed in high availability mode must be upgraded to NetScaler MAS release version 12.1.
+Citrix ADM deployed in high availability mode must be upgraded to Citrix ADM release version 13.1.

-To register the NetScaler MAS disaster recovery node:
+To register the Citrix ADM disaster recovery node:

-From the Console tab, configure NetScaler MAS with the initial network configurations as shown in the following image.
+From the Console tab, configure Citrix ADM with the initial network configurations.

 The disaster recovery node can be on a different subnet.

-After the initial network configuration is completed, the system prompts for login.
-Log on using the following credentials – nsrecover/nsroot.
+After the initial network configuration is complete, the system prompts for login.
+Log on using the following credentials –

 To deploy the disaster recovery node, type /mps/deployment_type.py and press enter.
-The NetScaler MAS deployment configuration menu is displayed as shown in the following image.
+The Citrix ADM deployment configuration menu is displayed.

 Select 2 to register disaster recovery node.